ajlopez/geast/README.md

 ## To Do

-- Set/get additional values in nodes
+- Convert tree to object

 ## License